j10sanders/j10sanders.github.io/_posts/2016-11-22-python-list-oo.md

 	        return subsets

-The modified code worked, and I learned about the fundamental object oriented nature of Python.
-Debugging can be frustrating, but sometimes the enlightenment hits harder.
-So make sure to know if your collection's copy contains objects that weren't explicitly copied, and the consequences this can have if you mutate them.
+The modified code worked, and I learned about the fundamental OO nature of Python.
+Debugging can be frustrating, but sometimes the enlightenment hits hard!
+Moral of the story: make sure to know if your collection's copy contains objects that weren't explicitly copied, and the consequences this can have if you mutate them.
+If you need copies of the objects, try using Python's `copy` module.